Staged & Stay Vacation Rental Staging Tips

 Blinds and Curtains That Are Halfway Somewhere

-Pro Tip Shoot in the morning when natural light comes through the west-facing windows softly — it's the Palm Springs golden hour most hosts never use.
+Pro Tip Morning light through west-facing windows is Palm Springs golden hour most hosts never use.

 3